 - Avengers: Age of Ultron (2015) the masked marvels return to fight the almost-human super-robot Ultron, who was conceived as their ally but suddenly went rogue.

-Robot Movies for Kids
+PG Robot Movies

 - The Iron Giant (1999) is an animated feature in which a little boy rescues a gigantic robot who has plummeted to Earth and helps save him from government agents.

 - Inspector Gadget (1999) what used to be a human security guard becomes a part-human/part-cyborg security guard.